Indian Folk Art - Adult Coloring Book is now available. Grab your copy now!!!

 Balcony Garden Makeover

-Now let’s move on to next step of arranging the pots.
-Pots placed next to each other or arranged in a row looks like they are standing in a queue and waiting for something to happen.
-I always find it boring to arrange the pots in a linear fashion.
-My tip here is- create levels.
+Now, let’s move on to the next step of arranging the pots.
+Pots placed next to each other or arranged in a row look like they are standing in a queue and waiting for something to happen.
+I always find it boring to arrange the pots linearly.
+My tip here is to create levels.
 How?
-Well, just choose the pots and planters in different sizes and then club them together.
+Well, just choose pots and planters in different sizes and then group them.
 Or you can place an empty pot upside down and make it a pot stand.

 Balcony Garden Makeover

-Also, make the arrangement of pots standout by choosing the plants that have leaves of different shades and shapes.
+Also, arrange pots to stand out by choosing plants that have leaves of different shades and shapes.
 See the image below for reference.

 Indian Balcony garden

-In the last, let’s accessorise the balcony garden.
-There are so many garden accessories available these days and you can easily pick the ones of your choice that go well with the theme of your balcony garden.
+Lastly, let’s accessorise the balcony garden.
+There are so many garden accessories available these days, and you can easily pick the ones of your choice that go well with the theme of your balcony garden.
 I placed pebbles in the pot, one with Warli painting to add a pop of colour.
 Terracotta figurines can never go wrong when it comes to accessorising a balcony garden.

 Indian Balcony decor

-Below are the two looks I created with some small little changes in arrangement and accessories.
+Below are the two looks I created with some small changes in arrangement and accessories.
 In look one below, I used a terracotta camel as an accessory to give this corner an ethnic punch.
-Plants of all types like creeper, climber, herb and succulents are creating a balanced look.
+Plants of all types, like creeper, climber, herb and succulents, create a balanced look.

 Balcony Garden Makeover

-In look two below, I created a zen corner by placing Buddha head in the centre and lush green plants all around him.
-Did you notice how effortlessly I transformed the ethnic Indian look of this corner into a zen corner.
-Now let me show you how it looks at night.
+In the look two below, I created a zen corner by placing a terracotta Buddha head in the centre and lush green plants all around him.
+Did you notice how effortlessly I transformed the ethnic Indian look of this corner into a Zen corner?
+Now, let me show you how it looks at night.

 Balcony Garden Makeover